The Best High-Interest Savings Accounts in Canada for 2023

 CIBC eAdvantage Savings Account

 As Canada’s bigger banks go, right now, CIBC offers one of the better high-interest savings accounts.
-As a limited time offer, new deposits into CIBC’s Tax Advantage Savings Account can earn 2.75% interest, until March 31st, 2023.
+As a limited time offer, new deposits into CIBC’s Tax Advantage Savings Account can earn 5% interest if you sign up before March 31st, 2024.
+Unfortunately, the base interest starts at just 0.65%.

 With the eAdvantage Savings Account, customers can enjoy no monthly fees and free transfers amount your other CIBC personal accounts, which is attractive to prior CIBC customers.
 However, other transactions will cost you $5 each, including debit purchases, withdrawals and Interac e-Transfers.
 While CIBC’s eAdvantage might be one of the best HISA’s offered by Canada’s bigger banks, you can get better rates and accessibility with online banks.